Thermodynamics of interacting single-domain superparamagnetic nanoparticles frozen in the nodes of a regular cubic lattice: Results

-The comparison between theoretical predictions of $\chi$ and MC results is given in Fig. \ref{fig:chi_mc}.
-Results are shown for both parallel and perpendicular configurations.
-As for ideal approximations (\ref{chi_id}), there are a significant discrepancy between dashed curves and simulation data in all considered systems, for parallel configuration especially.
-Even for weakly interacting system with $\lambda_e=0.1$, that corresponds Fig. \ref{fig:chi_mc} (a), the difference between susceptibilities of the non-interacting (red dashed line) and interacting particles (red solid line) for parallel configuration is surprisingly large.
-Interactions lead a quick growth of susceptibility, and new theory (\ref{chi}) allows to accurate describe this behavior of $\chi_{\|}$.
-One can note the good agreement between new theory (solid lines) and MC data (symbols) for both parallel and perpendicular configurations at $\lambda_e=0.1$.
-With increasing of $\lambda_e$ up to 0.3 in Fig. \ref{fig:chi_mc} (b), small deviation between new theory (\ref{chi}) and simulation data appears in the parallel configuration (red color), while for the perpendicular configuration (blue color), the agreement of theoretical and numerical results is still good.
-The MC results for the parallel configuration at $\lambda_e=0.5$ (Fig. \ref{fig:chi_mc} (c)) demonstrate unexpectedly effect: non-monotonic behavior of susceptibility with increasing of $\sigma$.
-Note that the maximum achievable susceptibility value in this case is $\chi_{\|}\simeq 9$ at $\sigma \simeq 5$.
-The potential reason of this behavior is that the total magnetic moment of system decreases due to appearance of magnetically compensated structures.
+The potential reason for this behavior is that the total magnetic moment of the system decreases due to the appearance of magnetically compensated structures.
 This suggestion can be confirmed from a visual examination of the simulation snapshots given in Fig. \ref{fig:chi_snapshots}.
-The viewing angle on the system is changed to more clarity, so, that the blue vectors correspond to the direction of the $Oz$ axis.
-All systems have a high value of the anisotropy parameter $\sigma = 20$, that leads to a rigid alignment of the magnetic moments along the easy axes.
-For system with $\lambda_e=0.3$ (Fig. \ref{fig:chi_snapshots} (a)), there are no regular structures in magnetic moments' direction: snapshot contains many possible variants of alignment of magnetic moments in inner chains along easy axis.
-Fig. \ref{fig:chi_snapshots} (b) shows that for system with $\lambda_e=0.5$ it is possible to note the pronounced way of arrangement of magnetic moments in chains along the easy axes: these are directed mainly in one direction within a single chain.
-Increasing the intensity of dipole interactions up to $\lambda_e = 1$ (Fig. \ref{fig:chi_snapshots} (c)), we have additional tendency in antiparallel alignment of chains along the easy axes, which as a result leads to a further decrease in the system's susceptibility.
+The viewing angle on the system is changed to provide more clarity: the blue vectors correspond to the direction of the $Oz$ axis.
+All systems have a high value of the anisotropy parameter $\sigma = 20$, which leads to a rigid alignment of the magnetic moments along the easy axes.
+For the system with $\lambda_e=0.3$ (Fig. \ref{fig:chi_snapshots} (a)), there are no regular structures in the direction of the magnetic moments: the snapshot contains many possible alignment variations of the magnetic moments in inner chains along the easy axis.
+Fig. \ref{fig:chi_snapshots}~(b) shows that for the system with $\lambda_e=0.5$, a pronounced arrangement of the magnetic moments in chains along the easy axes is present: these are directed mainly in one direction within a single chain.
+Increasing the intensity of dipole interactions up to $\lambda_e = 1$ (Fig. \ref{fig:chi_snapshots} (c)), we note an additional tendency in the antiparallel alignment of chains along the easy axes, which leads to a further decrease in the system susceptibility.
 This case requires some discussion.
-Any chain parallel to $\hat{\bm{n}_i}$ in Fig. \ref{fig:chi_snapshots} (c) has four antiparallel nearest neighbors, that leads to a clear checkerboard pattern in the plane perpendicular to $\hat{\bm{n}_i}$.
-For a single particle it is possible to conclude the following observations about its six nearest neighbors: two of them tend to adopt the most favorable ``head-to-tail'' orientation and the other four tend to adopt the second most favorable ``side-by-side'' orientation.
-Magnetic response of such system turns out very weak and needs the strong applied magnetic field to get the magneto-active material.
+The plane perpendicular to $\hat{\bm{n}_i}$ in Fig. \ref{fig:chi_snapshots} (c) has a clear checkerboard pattern, since there are four antiparallel neighbors for each chain parallel to $\hat{\bm{n}_i}$.
+For a single nanoparticle, it is possible to conclude the following about its six nearest neighbors: two form the most conducive orientation ``head-to-tail''; the next four have the second-most advantageous orientation ``side-by-side''.
+The magnetic response of such a system is very weak and needs a strong applied magnetic field to obtain the magneto-active material.